Gweelok/Projekt2024/README.md

 to set where your commits go, after that when you want to push your commits to the github just go to Source Control and press ... and choose push.

 ## And that's it
-And that should be it, i hope.
+And that should be it, i hope, just remember to "pull" every time you open up the project, just to make sure there's no problems.